manoushpajouh/Vassar-Crowdmeter/intellij/documentation/nonfunctional-spec.md

 ## Reliability

-    If system fails and most recently reported rating cannot be found: display error message and most recent reporting for the area saved on system
+If system fails and most recently reported rating cannot be found: display error message and most recent reporting for the area saved on system.

 ## Performance

 Students want updates made efficiently.
+The app should modify its overall crowd rating for a location as soon as new information in the form of updates from students is available.

 ## Supportability
-Internalization of displayed text (units, numbers, dates)
+Internalization of displayed text (units, numbers, dates).

 ## Implementation
 Software must run on Android software on portrait mode.